KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 Phone call to prospective user

 ### Follow Up Email

-Follow up email with request to prospective user to reply to confirm; If applicable, include a link to a non-disclosure agreement to sign (Google Ventures [example non-disclosure agreement](http://www.gv.com/wp-content/uploads/2014/07/Google-Ventures-Research-Sprint-Sample-NDA.pdf))
+Though Google Ventures suggests including in the email a link to a non-disclosure agreement ([Google Ventures example non-disclosure agreement](http://www.gv.com/wp-content/uploads/2014/07/Google-Ventures-Research-Sprint-Sample-NDA.pdf)), I did not feel that one was needed for this situation.

-### Confirmation Email
+In the follow up email, I requested that the prospective users reply to confirm.

 ## User Interviews